Copyright15 way cablesCopyright

 The Basic NE-555 ASTABLE and MONOSTABE MODES :

 When power is first applied to the circuit, the capacitor will be uncharged, therefore, both the trigger and threshold inputs will be near zero volts ( see Fig. 10 ).
 The lower comparator sets the control flip-flop causing the output to switch high.
 That also turns off transistor T1.
-That allows the capacitor to begin charging through R1 and R2.
-As soon as the charge on the capacitor reaches 2/3 of the supply voltage, the upper comparator will trigger causing the flip-flop to reset.

 That causes the output to switch low.
 Transistor T1 also conducts.
 The effect of T1 conducting causes R2 resistor to be connected across the external capacitor.
 Resistor R2 is effectively connected to ground through the internal transistor T1.
 The result of that is that the capacitor now begins to discharge through R2.